Prachisahu154/Retail-Sales-Analysis-SQL-Project/README.md

 # Retail-Sales-Analysis-SQL-Project
 This hands-on SQL project introduces essential data analysis techniques by working with retail sales data.
 It guides users through building a functional database from scratch and performing detailed exploratory and business analysis using structured SQL queries.

+#Objectives
+Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
+Data Cleaning: Identify and remove any records with missing or null values.
+Exploratory Data Analysis (EDA): Perform basic exploratory data analysis to understand the dataset.
+Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.

+#Project Structure
 -- SQL RETAIL SALE ANALYSIS - P1
 CREATE DATABASE sql_project_p2;